sst/guide/_chapters/cognito-as-a-serverless-service.md

 - The Identity Pool has an IAM role attached to its authenticated and unauthenticated users.
 Since, we only allow authenticated users to our note taking app; we only have one role.
 The `CognitoIdentityPoolRoles:` section states that we have an authenticated user role that we are going to create below and we are referencing it here by doing `Fn::GetAtt: [CognitoAuthRole, Arn]`.

-- Finally, the `CognitoAuthRole:` section creates the IAM role that will allow access to our API and S3 file uploads bucket.
+- Finally, the `CognitoAuthRole:` section creates the IAM role that will allow access to our S3 file uploads bucket.

 Let's look at the Cognito auth IAM role in detail.